opendatacube/datacube-alchemist/README.md

 ### datacube-alchemist add-to-queue

+Search for Datasets and enqueue Tasks into an AWS SQS Queue for later processing.

 The `--limit` is the total number of datasets to limit to, whereas the `--product-limit` is the number of datasets per product, in the case that you have multiple input products.